-Maryam Bidkhorya, Mitra Kheirabadia*, Sakineh Kazemi Noor- aleinia, Maliheh Azadparvarb*
+Maryam Bidkhorya, Mitra Kheirabadia,*, Sakineh Kazemi Noor- aleinia, Maliheh Azadparvarb,*

 Abstract

 Both Human Immunodeficiency Virus-1 (HIV-1) and Human T-cell Lymphoma Virus-1 (HTLV-1 ) viruses belong to the Retroviridae family.
 The HTLV-1 virus leads to diseases such as Adult T-cell Leukemia/Lymphoma (ATL) and a progressive neuroinflammatory syndrome called HTLV-1-Associated Myelopathy/Tropical Spastic Parararesis (TSP/HAM), as well as arthropathy in joints and inflammation in the eyes.
 Additionally, the HIV-1 virus is responsible for causing acquired immunodeficiency syndrome (AIDS).
 The capsid (P24) is an essential structure for the formation of the complete virus and its replication.
 Unfortunately, no inhibitory compounds have been proposed to prevent the function of this protein structure in the HTLV-1 virus so far.
 In the present study, considering the family relationship and certain similarities between the HIV-1 and HTLV-1 viruses, a group of inhibitory compounds that showed suitable effects on the amino domain of the HIV-1 capsid in experimental studies were evaluated on the HTLV-1 capsid using molecular docking and molecular dynamics simulations.
 These compounds demonstrated effective inhibitory effects on the amino domain of the HTLV-1 capsid.
 The position of the title in this section is 120 mm from the top of the page or upper edge.